HL7/fhir-qi-core/input/pages/qi-elements.md

 **Must Have:**
+* name: The name(s) associated with the practitioner
 * identifier: (QI) An identifier for the person as this agent
-* identifier.system: (QI) The namespace for the identifier value
-* identifier.value: (QI) The value that is unique
-* name: The name(s) associated with the practitioner
-* name.family: Family name (often called 'Surname')

 **QI Elements:**
+* identifier.use: (QI) usual \| official \| temp \| secondary \| old (If known)
 * identifier(NPI): (QI) An identifier for the person as this agent
+* identifier.value: (QI) The value that is unique
 * identifier(ein): (QI) There is not a general Tax Identifier Numer (TIN) OID.
 There is an SSN, a PTIN, and an ITIN, but no TIN generally.
 So the only slice specified here is EIN, if consumers determine a need for an SSN, submit a comment to that effect.
-* identifier.use: (QI) usual \| official \| temp \| secondary \| old (If known)
-* identifier.value: (QI) The value that is unique